mmarquee/ui-automation/docs/developer.md

 ```
   // Build the application details up, ready for launching
-  AutomationApplication application =
+  Application application =
-    new AutomationApplication(
+    new Application(
         new ElementBuilder()
                 .automation(automation)
                 .applicationPath("apps\\Project1.exe"));